 - Failure: Feelings of inadequacy because the baby wasn’t delivered vaginally.

 Some mothers who deliver their babies via C-section tend to return home and grieve the loss of natural labor/birth experience.
 Going through a surgical procedure inevitably means a longer physical recovery period, which is taxing not just on the mother but also her support system.
-The mental anxiety and
+The mental anxiety and emotional stress can be hard to cope with, especially if you’re feeling guilty about inconveniencing your partner, yourself and your child.

 Despite the fact that things may not have gone according to your plans, you have finally met the little person growing inside you and he/she needs love and a lot of positivity from their care-givers, in order to remain physically and emotionally healthy.
 It’s important to be there for your baby during their early days, since your child will need a lot of physical contact to feel secure.